luigimalgas/cryptoconvert/README.md

 The project can be executed in 2 ways:

-1. Using the https run method from an IDE such as Visual Studio or Rider.
+1. Using the run/ debug project from an IDE such as Visual Studio or Rider.
 This will open a localhost address with the swagger landing page
 2. The solution can be deployed to IIS express on a local machine or server.
 The provided IIS web address can be used to access the swagger and extract the related calls

 ## Configuration